bobvanderlinden/bobvanderlinden.me/content/customizing-packages-in-nix.md

 This can be useful when you want to for instance patch a library that is used by other software.
 It does however require all depending packages to be rebuild.
 Nix does these rebuilds seamlessly and automatically, but it does cost time.

+Also a word of warning: overlays can become confusing.
+You generally want to be aware of overwritten packages in overlays.
+It is not obvious when referring to a package `pkgs.git` that it is different from what is in Nixpkgs.
+Especially when overwriting packages like `openssl`, which `git` and many other packages depends on.
+With great power comes great responsibility!

 On NixOS you can use [the `nixpkgs.overlays` option](https://search.nixos.org/options?channel=22.05&show=nixpkgs.overlays&query=overlays):

 ```nix